 Making scans that OCR correctly

-• Start with a clean original: Highlighting, underlining, and page damage are primary culprits in preventing the OCR process from properly recognizing text.
+- Start with a clean original: Highlighting, underlining, and page damage prevent the OCR process from correctly recognizing text.

-• Avoid marginalia: Marginalia can also confuse OCR software, producing extraneous characters and interfering with its ability to correctly predict and interpret neighboring words.
+- Avoid marginalia: Marginalia (notes made in the margins of a document) can also confuse OCR software, producing extraneous characters and interfering with its ability to correctly predict and interpret neighboring words.
 For best results, erase marginalia or find a clean copy.

-• Keep the page straight: Scan with all pages oriented in the same direction and as close to horizontal or vertical as possible.
-Most OCR tools process can correct for slight skewing, but text on pages that are highly tilted will not be interpreted correctly.
+- Keep the page straight: Scan with all pages oriented in the same direction and as close to horizontal or vertical as possible.
+Most OCR tools process can correct for slight skewing, but highly tilted text will not be interpreted correctly.

-• Don’t block the text: Avoid cutting off text or blocking it with your hands, bookmarks, etc. OCR software uses natural language processing to analyze text.
-Not only is the missing text not recognized or read, but its absence prevents OCR software from recognizing the missing text, but also interferes with the OCR software’s ability to accurately infer and interpret the surrounding text.
+- Don’t block the text: Avoid cutting off text or blocking it with your hands, bookmarks, etc. Not only is the missing text not recognized or read, but it also interferes with the OCR software’s ability to accurately infer and interpret the surrounding text.

-• Most OCR software can recognize that documents scanned “two-up” — that is, with two facing pages in a book or journal scanned at the same time — have two columns of text.
-However, two-up scanning often creates shadows and distortions that can prevent parts of the text from being correctly interpreted.
+- Scanning documents “two-up” — that is, with two facing pages in a book or journal scanned at the same time — often creates shadows and distortions that can prevent parts of the text from being correctly interpreted.